Thermostats for "slow" configurational modes: Configurational thermostat

 Since the origin of the redundant variable $\theta$ is arbitrary, it is always possible for an arbitrary fixed trajectory to set $I_{\mathrm{S}} =0$.
-This integral of motion is useful as a control parameter in numerical simulations.
-Besides, it clearly relates to the equilibrium distribution $\rho_{\infty}$ and thus can be considered as a first step to reformulation of Eqs.~(\ref{VSdyn} )-(\ref{alphadot}) in terms of a free energy functional.
-Recall that the corresponding Nos\'{e}-Hoover integral of motion~\cite{T1,T2,T3,T4} is given by its Hamiltonian - no Hamiltonian is possible here since the momentum does not appear explicitly.
+This integral of motion is apparent control parameter in numerical simulations.
+Besides, it clearly relates to the equilibrium distribution $\rho_{\infty}$ and thus can be considered as a first step to reformulation of Eqs.~(\ref{VSdyn}) and (\ref{alphadot}) in terms of a free energy functional.
+Recall that the corresponding Nos\'{e}-Hoover integral of motion, Section \ref{sec:2.2}, as well as the virial scheme integral of motion, Section \ref{sec:2.3}, both are given by their Hamiltonian - no Hamiltonian is possible here since the momentum does not appear explicitly.